COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

     procedure repeated from step 1
     5. If any values for a data name contain a new line, data values following that data value start from step 4.
+    6. Notwithstanding (4), the starting column for multi-line compound data values is that given in section 2.4.

 9. If there are two values on a single line and the rules above would yield a starting column for the second value that is greater than `<value col>`, the calculated value is replaced by `<value col>` unless it would be separated by less than `<min whitespace>` from the first value in the packet.

+10. If there are two values in a packet and the second value would appear on a separate line, `<loop step>` in rule 8.4 above is replaced by `<loop align>` + `<text indent>`.
+If the second value is semicolon-delimited and the first is not, the second value has an internal indent of 2*`<text indent>` + `<loop indent>`.

 #### Examples